cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpconfig.md

 # gpconfig

-Sets server configuration parameters on all segments within a Greenplum Database system.
+Sets server configuration parameters on all segments within a Cloudberry Database system.

 ## Synopsis